dylan-lang/opendylan/documentation/hacker-guide/source/runtime-manager/debugger-manager.rst

 A "debug target" represents whatever is being debugged.
 In most cases, this will be a newly created application.
-Basically, a debug target is very similar to an access path, and has a one-to-one correspondance with an :class:`<access-path>` instance.
+Basically, a debug target is very similar to an access path, and has a one-to-one correspondence with an :class:`<access-path>` instance.
 The main difference is that the :class:`<access-path>` is a sealed description of the connection to the debugger nub, whereas the :class:`<debug-target>` can be